PixelgenTechnologies/pixelatorR/README.md

 <br/>

 > [!NOTE]
-> Visit our [package website](https://pixelgentechnologies.github.io/pixelatorR/) for more details about installation and to access the package documentation.
+> Visit our [package website](https://pixelgentechnologies.github.io/pixelatorR/) for more details about installation.
+Here, you can also access the function documentation and tutorials for advanced users.

 ## Installation